wmcz/WMCZ-scripts/National-Authorities-GREL-scripts-for-OpenRefine.md

 * <a href="https://github.com/wmcz/WMCZ-scripts/blob/main/povolani2.csv">povolani2</a> (occupations as they appear in field 374a)

 #### Python
 The task is not trivial in GREL, so Python (also natively supported by OpenRefine) is used instead.
+The task can take up to several hours on a full dataset.

-Be sure to change the paths to files in the script.
+Be sure to also change the paths to files in the script.

 ```
 stopwords = {}